Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/README_matplotlib.md

 ---
 ---

-# A brief introduction to matplolib
+# A brief introduction to matplotlib

 ## What is it?